 Immersive exhibitions, sensory experiences and little-known facts combine to provide a peek into the fascinating world of science.

 There’s a reason it was always the school trip we’d get most excited about back in the day, and if I’m honest, I still get the tiniest bit excited about visiting now.

-On the other hand, the V&A was not a museum that kids get excited about – well not this kid anyway.
+On the other hand, the V&A was not a museum that kids get excited about (although, if you do have kids – check out this guide to child-friendly activities in London) .
 Full-grown adults will appreciate the vast collection in one of the best museums of art and design in the world.